 1. Go to Facebook or open the app.

-2. On the search bar, type the email address and press Enter.
+2. In the search bar, type the email address and press Enter.

 This method only works when the email address owner connects the particular email address to their account and has the email address listed as public.
-If you can’t find any profile through this, move on to the next step below.
+If you can’t find any profile through this, don’t worry; there are other options.

-LinkedIn is the platform that is most likely to give you authentic personal information (e.g., full name, job history, education, etc.).
+LinkedIn is often the most reliable platform for finding accurate personal information authentic personal information (e.g., full name, job history, education, etc.).
+Profiles usually include real names, work history, education, and professional connections.

 2. Click the People option on the left panel, then click New contact.